Complete our online form to Report a broken or damaged street light.

 We have recently installed new L.E.D lights from Cleethorpes Leisure Centre to Chichester Road Junction, and new L.E.D Festoon Features on Alexandra Road, Cleethorpes.

-- Summer – July to September TBC (9 pm to 12 am)
+- Summer – July to September TBC (9pm to midnight)